Júnior Negrão: Germinal Beerschot

-After a few weeks spent training with Germinal Beerschot as a trialist, Júnior got his first proper chance to shine in European football, signing a one-year loan deal with the Belgian side on August 28, 2010.
+After a few weeks spent training with Germinal Beerschot as a trialist, Júnior got his first proper chance to shine in European football, signing a one-year loan deal with the Belgian side on 28 August 2010.
 In his first pre-season game, he scored two goals, one from a free kick and the other one being a penalty, thus helping his side to a 5–3 win against Gent.

-His official debut in the Jupiler Pro League came on September 11, 2010, when he replaced Bavon Tshibuabua at the 63rd minute of a 1–0 home win against Charleroi.
-Ten days after, he featured for the first time in the starting XI and scored a hat-trick, which were also his first three goals in the Belgian top-tier league, although he couldn't help his side avoid a 4–3 away loss against Zulte Waregem.
+His official debut in the Jupiler Pro League came on 11 September 2010, when he replaced Bavon Tshibuabua at the 63rd minute of a 1–0 home win against Charleroi.
+Ten days after, he featured for the first time in the starting XI and scored a hat-trick, which were also his first three goals in the Belgian top-tier league, although he could not help his side avoid a 4–3 away loss against Zulte Waregem.

 In the end, Germinal Beerschot finished in 13th place, subsequently missing the qualification to the Europa League, and reached the quarter-finals of the national cup, before being eliminated by Cercle Brugge.
-Júnior closed his spell in Belgium with a complessive amount of 22 appearances (most of which as a starter) and eight goals.
+Júnior closed his spell in Belgium with a total number of 22 appearances (most of which as a starter) and eight goals.

 Lausanne Sport

 The following season, Júnior remained in Europe, as he joined Swiss side Lausanne-Sport.
-The Brazilian center-forward made his debut in the Super League on July 30, 2011, replacing Matt Moussilou at the 87th minute of a 2–1 home win against FC Zürich.
+The Brazilian center-forward made his debut in the Super League on 30 July 2011, replacing Matt Moussilou at the 87th minute of a 2–1 home win against FC Zürich.

-In comparison to the previous season, Júnior had less game time, being primarily used as a back-up striker both for the aforementioned Moussilou and Jocelyn Roux: nevertheless, he kept on gaining experience and ended his spell in Switzerland with a total amount of 23 appearances and nine goals.
+In comparison to the previous season, Júnior had less game time, being primarily used as a back-up striker both for the aforementioned Moussilou and Jocelyn Roux: nevertheless, he kept on gaining experience and ended his spell in Switzerland with a total number of 23 appearances and nine goals.